• Skip to primary navigation

 • All purpose flour: This is my go-to flour always.
 Standard and easy to work with.

-• Granulated sugar: This cake needs sugar - both the unsweetened cocoa and the walnuts are on the bitter side, so this balances it out.
+• Granulated sugar: Standard baking white sugar.
+Both the unsweetened cocoa and the walnuts are on the bitter side, so this balances it out.

 • Vegetable oil: Really any neutral oil works - vegetable, canola, etc.

-• Eggs: Binds the cake together and gives it moisture.
+• Eggs: Large eggs are the perfect size.
+These bind the cake together and gives it moisture.

-• Ground walnuts: Regular walnuts - not roasted or salted.
-I like to use a food processor and pulse the walnuts up a bit to get them nice and fine.
+• Ground raw walnuts: Regular plain walnuts - not roasted or salted.
+Use a food processor to pulse the walnuts to get a fine ground texture.

 • Hot water: Adding hot water "blooms" the espresso to bring the flavor out.

-• Unsalted butter: The star of the show.
-I always like to use unsalted so that I can fully control the salt.
-Salted is fine, just taste before adding more salt.
+• Unsalted butter: Always use unsalted so you can fully control the salt.
 Room temp is crucial.

-• Unsweetened cocoa powder: The other star of the show.
+• Unsweetened cocoa powder: To bring the chocolate flavor.

-• Whole milk: This thins it out a little bit to help it get nice and fluffy.
+• Whole milk: Used to thin it out a little bit to help it get nice and fluffy.

 Step by step instructions